GeoCat/qgis-bridge-plugin/latest/_sources/installation.rst.txt

 3. Click :guilabel:`Install Plugin` and wait until |short_name| has been downloaded and installed.

 4. Close the Plugin Manager when done.
-You should now have a new menu entry under the :menuselection:`Web` menu, which contains a couple of menu items related the |short_name| plugin:
+You should now have a new menu entry under the :menuselection:`Web` menu, which contains a couple of menu items related to the |short_name| plugin:

     .. image:: ./img/bridgemenuentry.png